willcrisis/adorable-avatars-cloud-functions/README.md

 ## How to use

 * Create a new Firebase project in [Firebase Console](https://console.firebase.google.com/)
+* Upgrade the project to Blaze plan (it's billed according to use, but it has pretty decent quotas, and can be used for free while quotas are not exceeded.
+Functions are only available on Blaze plan projects now)
 * Clone this repo
 * Change the project key in `.firebaserc` to match your newly created project's one
 * Inside `functions` folder, run `npm install` or `yarn`